Palm Springs International Airport: 2020-present: Record-breaking growth

 In October 2021, Southwest Airlines launched daily, year-round flights to Sacramento.
 In November, the airline inaugurated flights to Chicago-Midway, Dallas-Love Field, and Portland, Oregon.
-Although Chicago-Midway has since been dropped, the airline upgraded Sacramento and Las Vegas to double daily service.
-Portland remains a Saturday-only service during peak season.
 Simultaneously, Allegiant launched seasonal flights to Nashville, Tennessee and Des Moines.
 On November 19, Alaska Airlines launched flights to Austin, Texas and later expanded its seasonal PDX service into June (using the Embraer E175 from April through June).
-With the reopening of the Canada-United States Border, Canadian service was restored with the return of Air Canada on November 4, 2021 and the entrance of Canadian ultra-low cost carriers Swoop and Flair in December.
+With the reopening of the Canada-United States Border, Canadian service was restored with the return of Air Canada on November 4, 2021, and the entrance of Canadian ultra-low cost carriers Swoop and Flair in December.

 In January 2022, AHA!
 Airlines launched flights to Reno using the Embraer E145 operated by ExpressJet.
 However, AHA! ceased operations in August of that year (due to ExpressJet's bankruptcy), and Swoop has since pulled out.
-Flair continues to connect PSP to Vancouver, Toronto, and Edmonton during the winter tourist season, while WestJet resumed its own seasonal service to Edmonton.
-Air Canada also fully restored seasonal service to Toronto (via Air Canada Rogue) and Vancouver using the Airbus A320 family and Boeing 737 MAX, respectively.
+Flair continues to serve PSP seasonally from Vancouver, while WestJet resumed its own seasonal service to Edmonton.
+Simultaneously, WestJet restored year-round service to Vancouver and Calgary, becoming the only Canadian carrier to serve PSP year-round.
+Air Canada also fully restored seasonal service to Toronto (via Air Canada Rouge) and Vancouver using the Airbus A320 family and Boeing 737 MAX, respectively.
 Reno can still be reached via a connection on American, Southwest, or United.

 In March, PSP launched a new incentive program to attract more year-round domestic and international service (from cities with U.S. Border Preclearance), along with nonstop flights to Hawaii.
-That summer, PSP was ranked as America's 62nd busiest airport and one of America's fastest growing airports in the midst of a record-breaking summer.
-WestJet also restored year-round service to Vancouver and Calgary, becoming the only Canadian carrier to serve PSP year-round.

-For the 2022-23 season, airlines further adjusted their schedules to meet passenger demand.
+Although the airport regularly sees Canadian service during season, PSP has never hosted a nonstop flight to Hawaii.